-Whether you live in the North, where canopies are removed for winter, or in the South, where they tend to be a more permenant fixture, boat lift canopy care, and maintenance will postpone the need for replacement.
+Whether you live in the North, where boat lift canopies are removed for winter, or in the South, where they tend to be a more permanent fixture, boat lift canopy care, and maintenance will postpone the need for replacement.

 Regardless of the fabric material of your canopy, it cannot withstand the harsh weather forever.

-Your boat lift canopy is designed to protect your boat from the elements, but in so doing, it takes the brunt of whatever nature can throw at it.
+Your boat lift canopy and boat lift covers are designed to protect your boat from the elements, but in so doing, it takes the brunt of whatever nature can throw at it.

 Follow these guidelines to ensure you get the maximum life out of your canopy.